-We have experienced declines in the market value of our assets resulting in us recording impairments, which have had an adverse effect on our results of operations and financial condition.
+We have experienced declines in the market value of certain of our assets resulting in us recording impairments, which have had an adverse effect on our results of operations and financial condition.

-A decline in the market value of our MBS or other assets may require us to recognize an "other-thantemporary" impairment (or OTTI) against such assets under GAAP.
-When the fair value of our MBS is less than its amortized cost, the security is considered impaired.
+A decline in the market value of our MBS or other assets may require us to recognize an "other-than-temporary" impairment (or OTTI) against such assets under GAAP.
+When the fair value of our MBS is less than its amortized cost at the balance sheet date, the security is considered impaired.
 We assess our impaired securities on at least a quarterly basis and designate such impairments as either "temporary" or "other-than-temporary."
 If we intend to sell an impaired security, or it is more likely than not that we will be required to sell the impaired security before its anticipated recovery, then we must recognize an OTTI through charges to earnings equal to the entire difference between the MBS amortized cost and its fair value at the balance sheet date.
-If we do not expect to sell an other-thantemporarily impaired security, only the portion of the OTTI related to credit losses is recognized through charges to earnings with the remainder recognized through other accumulated comprehensive income/(loss) on our consolidated balance sheet.
-Impairments are recognized through other comprehensive income/(loss) and do not impact earnings.
+If we do not expect to sell an other-than-temporarily impaired security, only the portion of the OTTI related to credit losses is recognized through charges to earnings with the remainder recognized through other accumulated comprehensive income/(loss) (or AOCI) on our consolidated balance sheets.
+Impairments are recognized through other comprehensive income/(loss) (or OCI) and do not impact earnings.
 Following the recognition of an OTTI through earnings, a new cost basis is established for the MBS and may not be adjusted for subsequent recoveries in fair value through earnings.
 However, OTTIs recognized through charges to earnings may be accreted back to the amortized cost basis of the security on a prospective basis through interest income.
 The determination as to whether an OTTI exists and, if so, the amount of credit impairment recognized in earnings is subjective, as such determinations are based on factual information available at the time of assessment as well as the Company's estimates of the future performance and cash flow projections.
 As a result, the timing and amount of OTTIs constitute material estimates that are susceptible to significant change.
-During 2012 as well as in prior years, we experienced declines in the fair value of our MBS and other assets, which were determined to be other-than-temporary.
-As a result, we recognized other-than-temporary impairments against such assets under GAAP.

-Any downgrade, or perceived potential of a downgrade, of U.S. sovereign credit ratings by the various credit rating agencies may materially adversely affect our business.
+Any downgrade, or perceived potential of a downgrade, of U.S. sovereign credit ratings or the credit ratings of the U.S. Government-sponsored entities (or GSEs) by the various credit rating agencies may materially adversely affect our business.